The “great white whale.” That’s how McKinsey & Company refers to the quest by energy companies to get value from digital technologies.

 Creating a connected asset foundation

-To move toward digital transformation and more easily access content within their systems, organizations must first be connected.
+To move toward digital transformation and more easily access content within their systems, organizations must first be connected to enhance asset information management.
 This is referred to as managed integration.
 With an enterprise content management system such as OpenText™ Extended ECM as the backbone, organizations can bridge existing silos and organize and present operational data based around an asset—allowing users to view data in one place based on a universal ID.
 This allows various operational and support staff such as process safety, maintenance and engineering to intelligently create and manage documentation that is required to operate safely.

 Make asset information findable